-In January 2009, the Company started the development of a special transport emulsion formula (oil in water), which could eliminate the need for diluents.
-The formula, called "Llanomulsion", increases pipeline capacity by reducing fluid viscosity to one-third of the original viscosity of the diluted crude.
+In January 2009, we started the development of a special transport emulsion formula (oil on water), which could eliminate the need for diluents.
+The formula, called "Llanomulsion", increases pipeline capacity by reducing fluid viscosity to approximately one-third of the original viscosity of the diluted crude.